jalsalam/tblrelations/README.md

 Development goals
 -----------------

 1. Make sure that the same semantics of the `by` argument can be used with `left_join_fk()` as can be used with the normal dplyr join verbs.
-I know that the select/rename verbs use `tidyselect` package, but I don't think that there is a similar backend for join verb `by` specification.
+Using rename\_at like semantics, it should eb possible to accept either a character vector or a `vars` specification.

 2. Add diagnostics and good error messages that let you know if there are missing or duplicate values on your dimension table.
+Maybe this should be under an option `verbose = TRUE` or something.

+3. Add an assertion version of some o fthese checks -- e.g., a good explanatory error message for use with testthat.

-3. Add right\_join\_fk.
+4. Add right\_join\_fk.
 Are there other join relationships that make sense for these kinds of checks?

 Much more speculative.
 Really need some DB research on what else might be helpful:
 ----------------------------------------------------------------------------------